Black Hole Sun: In popular culture

+The track has appeared in a few musical performance games.
 "Black Hole Sun" is on the base set list for the original Rock Band game.
+It is featured in the popular Singstar karaoke franchise's 90s edition, released in 2008.

 Guitar Hero: Warriors of Rock features the song in its downloadable content library, and it is a playable track in the TV mode of Guitar Hero Live.